jptrelo/elemprende/wp-content/plugins/wc-vendors/readme.txt

 * Fixed: Text domain in read me for glotpress translations
 * Fixed: "sold by" is showing in several areas despite deselected admin setting #386

-= Version 1.9.13 - 28th November 2017
+= Version 1.9.13 - 28th November 2017 =

-* Added: Notice for depreciated gateway
+* Added: Notice for deprecated gateway
 * Added: A filter for role change: Denied Vendor #351
 * Added: WooCommerce tested header for new WooCommerce Status page
 * Added: Filter for vendor signup form so it can be overriden